sensu/sensu-docs/content/sensu-go/6.7/observability-pipeline/observe-process/send-pagerduty-alerts.md

 --runtime-assets pagerduty-handler \
 --command "sensu-pagerduty-handler -t <PAGERDUTY_KEY>"
 {{< /code >}}

-{{% notice note %}}
-**NOTE**: For checks whose handlers use the Sensu PagerDuty Handler dynamic runtime asset (like the one you've created in this guide), you can use an alternative method for [authenticating and routing alerts based on PagerDuty teams](https://bonsai.sensu.io/assets/sensu/sensu-pagerduty-handler#pager-teams).<br><br>
-To use this option, list the teams' PagerDuty API integration keys in the handler definition as environment variables or secrets or in the `/etc/default/sensu-backend` configuration file as environment variables.
-Then, add check or agent annotations to specify which PagerDuty teams should receive alerts based on check events.
-Sensu will look up the key in the handler definition or backend configuration file that corresponds to the team name in the check annotation to authenticate and send alerts.
-{{% /notice %}}

 Make sure that your handler was added by retrieving the complete handler definition in YAML or JSON format: